While this classic symptom of RLS is common, research has yet to prove what exactly is going on when one experiences these tingling sensations.

 Our eBook, which comes with every order of Seratame outlines the specific dietary and lifestyle changes that one can follow in order to find tremendous relief.

-Finding a good, chelated magnesium, such as magnesium malate, can help reduce symptoms of tingling in legs associated with RLS.
-Vitamin E and folic acid also work together synergistically to comat this as well.
+Finding a good, chelated magnesium, such as magnesium glycinate, can help reduce symptoms of tingling in legs associated with RLS.
+Vitamin E and folic acid also work together synergistically to combat this as well.

 That is why Seratame contains all of these ingredients plus a few others which can target specific causes and symptoms of restless legs.
 Click here for more information on how Seratame works.